18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 ## Local Scratch Space on Large Memory Nodes

-Each of the large memory nodes (available via the *mem* queue) has ~9 TB of fast local temporary data file storage space at /local/scratch supported by SSDs.
+Each of the large memory nodes (available via the mem queue) has ~9 TB of fast local temporary data file storage space supported by SSDs.
 This local scratch space is significantly faster and supports more input/output operations per second (IOPS) than the mounted filesystems on which the home and project directories reside.
-Thus, if you plan to compute on an existing large data set (such as a sequence assembly job) it might be beneficial to temporarily stage all your input data to /local/scratch at the beginning of your job using  `$TMPDIR`  variable (which is unique for each job), then do all your computation on /local/scratch.
-There is no need to remove your local data at the end of your job, since SLURM will automatically remove  `$TMPDIR`.
-This could be accomplished by adding the following commands to your SLURM script (make sure to adjust the paths to your data appropriately).
-We assume that the data is in /projects/my_project/data and you should replace the path with your data path.
+A job sets up a unique local space accessible available only with the job script via the $TMPDIR variable.
+You can use this for any scratch space disk space you need, or if you plan to compute on an existing large data set (such as a sequence assembly job) it might be beneficial to copy all your input data to this space at the beginning of your job, and then do all your computation on $TMPDIR.
+You must copy any output data you need to keep back to permanent storage before the job ends, since $TMPDIR will be erased upon job exit.
+The following example shows how to copy data in, and then run from $TMPDIR.

 ```bash
 #!/bin/bash
 #SBATCH --job-name="my sequence assembly"   #name of the job submitted